kenji-tojo/stealth-shaper/README.md

 ## License
 The software is free for personal use and non-commercial research conducted within non-commercial organizations.
-If you want to use it for commercial purposes, please contact us.
+If you want to use it for commercial purposes, please contact [Kenji Tojo](https://kenji-tojo.github.io/).

 ---
 ## More contents are comming soon!